meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 1. **Import Packages and Libraries**

-   Import all the relevant packages and libraries in `app.py`.
+   Import all the relevant packages and libraries in `app.py` and import `session`

 2. **Initialize Your App**